How to Migrate Old Server to a New Server (Top 3 Ways)

 9. In the “Operation Summary” page, preview the operation to be executed.
 Then, tick “Universal Restore” and click “Start Restore”.

 ● If your new server is using an SSD, you can tick “SSD Alignment” to optimize the performance of the SSD.

 ● After restoring, you may need to install drivers on the new server, such as graphics card driver, audio driver, NIC driver.
 And then the target computer can be used normally.

-AOMEI Backupper is also professional Windows Server clone software.
-If you want to upgrade HDD to SSD on your machine, go to Clone > Disk Clone to clone hard drive on the same machine.
+● AOMEI Backupper is also professional Windows Server clone software.
+If you want to upgrade HDD to SSD on your machine, go to Clone > Disk Clone to upgrade hard drive on the old server.